top of page

 Strawberries at Borough Market

-There is a specific kind of sensory craving that hits when the seasons shift—a need for something that crunches and zings rather than warms and comforts.
-I remember wandering through London’s Borough Market with the chefs from The Rubens at the Palace, watching them select produce with such intentionality.
-The strawberries, in particular, were amazing when I visited.
+There’s a specific craving that hits when the seasons shift.
+I often find myself longing for something crunchy and zesty instead of warm and comforting.
+I remember wandering through London’s Borough Market with chefs from The Rubens at the Palace.
+They chose produce with such care.
+The strawberries were particularly amazing!

-They weren't looking for "perfect" looking fruit; they were looking for the balance of acidity and sweetness.
-That was what I was looking for when I created this Sweet and Savory Berry Salad.
-I wanted the acidity and sweetness to also balance with savory notes.
-This salad provides that balance, especially with the addition of the orange marmalade in the dressing.
+They weren’t after “perfect” fruit; they sought the balance of acidity and sweetness.
+That’s what I aimed for when creating this Sweet and Savory Berry Salad.
+I wanted the acidity and sweetness to balance with savory notes.
+The orange marmalade in the dressing helps achieve that harmony.

-You’ll notice I suggest Granny Smith apples here because they are naturally resilient.
-This is due to their high acidity levels, which slow down how fast they brown (or oxidize).
-When the cells of an apple are cut and exposed to oxygen, an enzyme called polyphenol oxidase reacts to create that brown color.
+You’ll notice I suggest Granny Smith apples here.
+They’re naturally resilient due to their high acidity levels, which slow down how fast they brown.
+When you cut an apple, an enzyme called polyphenol oxidase reacts with oxygen, creating that brown color.

-If you choose a sweeter, lower-acid apple like a Gala, you’ll want to use the trick I learned: a quick 5-minute soak in salted water or honey water to create a barrier and deactivate those enzymes.
+If you opt for a sweeter, lower-acid apple like a Gala, here’s a trick I learned: soak them for 5 minutes in salted water or honey water.
+This creates a barrier and deactivates those pesky enzymes.

-• You can use frozen berries for this recipe.
-That is actually how I originally made the salad because berries were out of season.
-The key is to thaw the berries and use them just once they have thawed.
-Don’t let them get too warm because you will have a lot of extra juice.
-They are just as delicious and sweet, and you can make this salad any time you want!
+• You can use frozen berries for this recipe!
+That’s how I originally made the salad when berries were out of season.
+Just thaw them and use them once they’re thawed.
+Don’t let them get too warm, or you’ll have a lot of extra juice.
+They’re just as delicious and sweet, so you can whip up this salad any time!

 • The sweet, spicy pecans I use are from Trader Joe's.
-They are perfect for this recipe.
-I chop them so they are fine, but not too fine.
-I like to come across the intense flavor as I eat the salad.
-If you don’t have a Trader Joe’s around you, or you can’t find the pecans, take a look at other flavored nuts and see which appeals to you.
-My sister used dry roasted pistachios in a salad she made for the holidays, and they were delicious, doing the same job that the pecans do in this salad.
+They’re perfect for this recipe!
+I chop them finely but not too fine.
+I love coming across that intense flavor as I eat the salad.
+If you can’t find those pecans, look for other flavored nuts that appeal to you.
+My sister used dry roasted pistachios in a holiday salad, and they were delightful!

 Variations

-• The Cheese Swap: If feta is a bit too salty for your palate, try a soft goat cheese (Chevre).
-It mimics the creamy texture but adds a localized tang that pairs beautifully with the orange vinaigrette.
+• The Cheese Swap: If feta is too salty for you, try soft goat cheese (Chevre).
+It mimics the creamy texture and adds a tang that pairs beautifully with the orange vinaigrette.

-• Nutty Alternatives: If candied spicy pecans aren't in your pantry, toasted walnuts or even sunflower seeds provide that essential "crunch" factor without the extra sugar.
+• Nutty Alternatives: If candied spicy pecans aren't in your pantry, toasted walnuts or sunflower seeds provide that essential crunch without the extra sugar.

-• The Stone Fruit Pivot: In the height of summer, replace the strawberries and blueberries with sliced peaches or nectarines for a sophisticated twist on the original.
+• The Stone Fruit Pivot: In summer, replace the strawberries and blueberries with sliced peaches or nectarines for a sophisticated twist.

-If you like sweet and savory combinations, give this salad a try.
-Even make it your own with some of the twists.
+If you enjoy sweet and savory combinations, give this salad a try!
+Make it your own with some of these twists.

 No matter what, go out and create something delicious today!